Mahi Mahi with Tomato Lemon Sauce

 - It tastes and looks like a restaurant quality dish, but is incredibly easy to make

-- All you have to do is buy the mahi mahi, and you will likely have all of the other ingredients on hand.
+- All you have to do is buy the mahi mahi, and you will likely have all of the other simple ingredients on hand.

-Mahi-mahi (also known as dorado or dolphin fish) is a fish found in the waters of Hawaii, the Gulf of Mexico and the Indian Ocean.
+Mahi-mahi (also known as dorado or dolphin fish) is a fish found in the warm waters of Hawaii, the Gulf of Mexico and the Indian Ocean.

 When choosing a pan to cook this one pan mahi mahi recipe, I recommend using one that is large enough to fit all of the fillets without touching.
 I like using a stainless steel pan such as All-Clad because it works wonderfully at retaining heat evenly.
+I do not recommend using a cast iron skillet or grill pan as I find that the fish sticks to the bottom when searing and is hard to flip.

 - Use a different type of fish such as cod, tilapia or halibut